DavidVujic/sente-with-reagent-and-re-frame/README.md

 ## Example code

-This repo contain example code combining the `sente` realtime communication library
+This repo contains example code that combines the `sente` realtime communication library with `Reagent` and `re-frame`.

-with `Reagent` and `re-frame`.
+The code is based on [the examples section](https://github.com/ptaoussanis/sente/#example-projects) from the `sente` repository.

-The code is based on [the examples section](https://github.com/ptaoussanis/sente/#example-projects) in the `sente` repository.
+Note that the code in this repo, both the client and server, is intentionally simplified and include fewer features than the official example at the `sente` repository.

 ### Client
 #### ClojureScript, Reagent, re-frame and sente